Livonia Avenue station

 The Livonia Avenue station (or Livonia Avenue-Junius Street station) is an elevated station on the BMT Canarsie Line of the New York City Subway.
 Located at the intersection of Livonia and Van Sinderen Avenues at the border of Brownsville and East New York, Brooklyn, it is served by the L train at all times.
-It opened on July 28, 1906, and is planned to be connected with the IRT New Lots Line's Junius Street station in the 2020s.
+It opened on May 15, 1911, and is planned to be connected with the IRT New Lots Line's Junius Street station in the 2020s.

 History

-This station opened on July 28, 1906.
+The Livonia Avenue station opened on May 15, 1911, as an infill station after the line opened in 1906.
+Prior to its construction, the Board of Aldermen passed a resolution recommending that the Public Service Commission compel the Brooklyn Union Elevated Company to open a station at Livonia Avenue on the Canarsie line.
+The Commission initially refused to order the opening following an investigation.
+Commission Secretary Travis H. Whitney explained that until Livonia Avenue was opened across the railroad's right of way, a station would be mostly inaccessible.
+While the district west of the railroad was heavily populated, the area to the east was sparsely populated.
+The station was eventually completed by the B.R.T.
+To solve the earlier accessibility issues, the final structure included a bridged approach from the west.
+This dedicated bridge allowed passengers to completely avoid the dangerous grade crossing over the Long Island-New York connecting railroad tracks.

 The station was renovated in 2005-2006 at a cost of $13.83 million.
 The 2007 artwork here is called Seasons by Philemona Williamson.
 It consists of stained glass windows on the platform windscreens depicted events related to the four seasons of meteorology.

 Plans for the Interborough Express, a light rail line using the Bay Ridge Branch right of way, were announced in 2023.
 As part of the project, a light rail station at Livonia Avenue has been proposed next to the existing subway station.